INDICATION

 CRS, including fatal or life-threatening reactions, occurred following treatment with ABECMA.

-Manifestations of CRS1
+Manifestations of CRS

-Most common manifestations of CRS (N=127)
+Most common manifestations of CRS (N=349)

 • Counsel patients to seek immediate medical attention should signs or symptoms of CRS occur at any time